mindfalls/fairfight-muay-thai/README.md

 ## Project goal :

-The goal of this website is to attract individuals , ages six (6) and above, of different genders, with our without Muay Thai experience, and who wants to try a unique and fun way of keeping fit.
+The goal of this website is to attract individuals , ages six (6) and above, of different genders, with or without Muay Thai experience, and who wants to try a unique and fun way of keeping fit.
 The aim is to design a fully functional website that is user-friendly and can be easily accessed on all devices.

 ## User Experience :

-- Ages 6 and up
+- Ages 6 and up.
-- Anyone who is interested to learn Muay Thai and get fit
+- Anyone who is interested to learn Muay Thai and get fit.
-- All levels and abilities welcome
+- All levels and abilities welcome.

 ## User requirements and expectations :

-- An easily navigated website.
+- An easily navigable website.
 - Links works as expected.
 - Good presentation and a visually appealing design regardless of screen size.
 - An easy way to contact the gym.